Skip to main content

 Criminally negligent homicide, victim under six years of age, penalties increased, Sec.
 13A-6-4 am'd.

-This bill would provide that criminally negligent homicide would be a Class C felony where the victim is a child under six years of age.
+HB463 would make criminally negligent homicide a Class C felony if the victim is under six years old.

 Subjects